-Inflation slightly increased in May.
+Inflation is plateauing.
 After the huge drop in October, headline inflation is close to 2% in the Euro Area.
-Inflation remains above 3% in the US.
+Inflation remains above 3% in the US while the UK reached the 2% threshold.
 Core inflation is slowly decreasing, it fell below 3% for the first time since 2021 in the Euro Area in March.